MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/task-recorder.md

 ### Add validation

-**Add validation** enables a developer to add a placeholder step to the end of the current list of recorded steps.
+**Add validation** enables the user to add a placeholder step to the end of the current list of recorded steps.
 This placeholder step does not appear when viewing the task guide, and this placeholder step is not executed when maintaining a recording.
-The placeholder step is only used by the X++ code generator which allows creating an X++ test from a task recording.
+The placeholder step is only used by the Regression Suite Automation Tools ([RSAT](../perf-test/rsat/rsat-overview.md)) or the X++ code generator which allows creating an X++ test from a task recording.
 When generating the X++ test, the code generator will automatically add a method stub to the generated code, which the developer can add X++ code into.
-The code generator will also call this method, and thus execute the developers code, when the generated test is run.
+The validation will be called by the automated code when the generated test is run.
 The method will be called according to the order in which it was added to the recording.

 ## Adding annotations
 An **annotation** is any additional information that is associated with a step in a task recording.
 Annotations contain information that is in addition to the information that is automatically recorded by Task recorder.